Quetzaltenango

-Quetzaltenango (/es/, also known by its Maya name Xelajú /myn/ or Xela /es/) is a municipality and namesake department in western Guatemala.
-The city is located in a mountain valley at an elevation of 2,330 m above sea level at its lowest part.
-Inside the city, it can reach above 2,400 m.
+Quetzaltenango (/es/, also known by its Kʼicheʼ Maya name Xelajú /myn/ or Xela /es/, is a municipality and the capital of the namesake department in western Guatemala.
+Situated within a high-altitude volcanic basin of the Sierra Madre at an elevation of 2,330 metres (7,640 ft) above sea level, the city is encircled by prominent volcanic complexes including Santa María, Santiaguito, and Cerro Quemado.
+It functions as the primary economic, educational, and cultural hub of the southwestern Guatemalan highlands.

 Quetzaltenango is a part of the Los Altos Metropolitan Area, which also includes the municipalities of Salcajá, Cantel, Almolonga, Zunil, Concepción Chiquirichapa, San Mateo, La Esperanza, San Juan Ostuncalco, Olintepeque, San Miguel Sigüilá, and Cajolá in Quetzaltenango Department, as well as San Cristóbal Totonicapán and San Andrés Xecul in Totonicapán Department.

 As of the 2018 census, the city has a population of 180,706 in 122 km2.
-43% of the population was indigenous in 2014.
+43% of the population was indigenous Guatemalan in 2014.

 Etymology

-The word "Quetzaltenango" is generally considered to mean "the place of the quetzal bird."
+The word "Quetzaltenango" is a Nahuatl word meaning "the walled place of the quetzal bird."
 The resplendent quetzal is the national bird of Guatemala, and the Guatemalan quetzal is the currency of Guatemala.
 Quetzaltenango became the city's official name in colonial times.

 Many people, especially the indigenous population and locals, refer to the city by its Kʼicheʼ Mayan name, "Xelajú", or more commonly "Xela".
 This name is derived from the indigenous xe laju' noj, meaning "under ten mountains", referring to the mountain range of the Sierra Madre de Chiapas near the city.
 Some proudly but unofficially consider it the "capital of the Mayas".